ykuijs/M365DSC_Data/ReadMe.md

 # Changelog

+- v3.2 (2025-07-15) - Added various improvements to framework
+  - Fixed Test Compliancy pipeline
+    - This pipeline was not updated correctly in the previous v3.x releases.
+This is now corrected.
+    - Added possibility to change to a List view report.
+You can activate this by adding '-ReportView List' to the arguments in the 'Check configuration deviations' task in the 'testcompliancy-template.yaml' pipeline.
+  -	Generic code fixes/improvements:
+    - Added code to remove all versions of the dependencies.
+The new Azure DevOps agents contained newer versions of the PowerShell modules, which was causing issues.
+The code now ensures only the correct versions are installed on the agent.
+    - Added additional error handling for ModuleFast, so a proper error is displayed when Modulefast cannot download a module.
+    - Updated the "Prepare Agent" step in the Deploy pipeline to use the normal PowerShell task instead of the Azure PowerShell task.
+    - Remove the deployed configuration after deployment.
+This to make sure self-hosted agents will not run into issues when deploying a different configuration.
+    - Fixed issue where creating log artifacts failed when using multiple environments due to naming conflict.
+    - Updated code to support ObjectGraphTools v0.3.
+    - Added test to ValidateSecrets to also test for the correct certificate thumbprint.
 - v3.1 (2025-04-01) - Added various improvements to framework
   - Improved troubleshooting information collection
     - Configured the PR Validation pipeline to also upload the merged data files to the pipeline, so it can be used for troubleshooting.